RajatKashyapPrism/Component-library/README.md

-# OYO Design System — Component Library
+# PRISM Design System — Component Library

-A multi-brand, accessible component library built for OYO's family of brands.
+A multi-brand, accessible component library built for PRISM's family of brands.
 Components are documented and previewed in Storybook with full theming support across brands, themes, densities, and platforms.

 ---